If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 3. Use Google Search Console

-Many SEOs don’t realize that Google Search Console is a great SEO tool for finding keywords and optimizing the existing content.
-You analyze the GSC data from your own website to find some interesting head terms.
+Many SEOs don’t realise that Google Search Console is a great SEO tool for finding keywords and optimising existing content.
+You can analyse the GSC data from your own website to find some interesting head terms.

-However, this method doesn’t work if you don’t already have a website and a few months of Google Search Console data to analyze.
+> However, this method doesn’t work if you don’t already have a website and a few months of Google Search Console data to analyse.

 4. Use keyword research SEO tools